AQUARELLE GUITAR QUARTET

 In 2016 the Aquarelle Guitar Quartet was invited to perform at Classic FM Live at the Royal Albert Hall with the Academy of St. Martin in the Fields.
 The concert, which also featured Maxim Vengerov, Debbie Wiseman, Laura Wright and Wayne Marshall, was recorded for subsequent broadcast.
 The Aquarelle Guitar Quartet has performed in many other major concert halls in the UK, including Perth Concert Hall, Wigmore Hall, St. Martin-in-the-Fields and Bridgewater Hall.
 Their engagements have taken them throughout Europe, most recently visiting Germany, Spain, Denmark, Greece, Estonia, Poland and Ireland.
 The ensemble made its debut in Asia in 2014 with a series of concerts in Seoul and they returned to South Korea in 2016, this time to perform at the Daejeon International Guitar Festival.

-Tickets are free and available on the door.
-We will be accepting donations (cash or cheque) after the concert to reflect what audience members felt the concert was worth.
+Visit www.aquarellegq.com for more information.This event will not be ticketed, just turn up and join us.
+Donations will be gratefully received to reflect what the concert was worth.
 Reserved seating is available for Friends of Glossop Music Festival who notify us by email their seating requirements before 23 March.
 Unreserved seating (some with restricted view) is available in the rest of the church on a first-come, first-served basis.
 Doors open 19.00.
 For details of how to become a Friend please click here.